makucode/makucode/README.md

 # makucode

-Web Developer from Hannover, Germany.
+I'm a Web Developer from Hannover, Germany.
-Currently focusing on Fullstack-Dev with React and Node.
+Right now I'm focusing on working with React and Node.js, but I also love to try out new technologies.
-Always interested in new projects.
+Always interested in collaborating on awesome projects.

 **Contact: [makucode@gmail.com](makucode@gmail.com)**